chbrown/presidents/README.md

 These instructions assume you already have Python 3 installed.

-The scrapers rely on the `requests`, `BeautifulSoup4`, and `python-dateutil` libraries (among others), with the Jupyter notebooks requiring many more.

-You'll need to install a few non-Python dependencies on your system:
+In addition to the Python packages installed in the next section, you'll need to install a few non-Python dependencies on your system:

 * On macOS with [Homebrew](https://brew.sh/):